-Upon or following completion of a performance period, the degree of achievement of each financial performance measure will be determined by the Compensation Committee in its discretion (taking into account absolute performance, performance relative to other companies in the industry, challenges faced by WashREIT and/or positive external circumstances that may have beneficially impacted WashREIT's performance, input from the Board and a written presentation on satisfaction of such financial performance goals provided by the President and Chief Executive Officer).
+Upon or following completion of a performance period, the degree of achievement of each financial performance measure will be determined by the Compensation Committee in its discretion (taking into account absolute performance, performance relative to other companies in the industry, challenges faced by Elme and/or positive external circumstances that may have beneficially impacted Elme's performance, input from the Board and a written presentation on satisfaction of such financial performance goals provided by the President and Chief Executive Officer).
 If the Compensation Committee determines that the degree of achievement of an applicable financial performance measure fell between threshold and target or between target and high, then the portion of the award dependent upon such financial performance measure shall be determined by linear interpolation.
 If achievement of the applicable financial performance measure falls below threshold, the portion of the award that is dependent on such financial performance measure will not be paid.

 Upon or following completion of a performance period, the degree of achievement of any individual performance measures will be determined by the Compensation Committee in its discretion with respect to the Chief Executive Officer, and by the Chief Executive Officer or other immediate supervisor in his or her discretion with respect to all other participants (subject to final approval by the Compensation Committee), and the Compensation Committee will evaluate the degree of achievement of the individual performance measures on a scale of below 1 (below threshold), 1 (threshold), 2 (target) or 3 (high) or any fractional number between 1 and 3.
-If the Compensation Committee determines that the degree of achievement of the individual performance measures fell between threshold and target or between target and high, then the portion of the award dependent upon such individual performance measures shall be determined by linear interpolation.
+If the Compensation Committee determines that the degree of achievement of the individual performance is a fractional number between 1 and 3, then the portion of the award that is dependent upon the individual performance measures shall be determined by linear interpolation.
 If achievement of the individual objectives goal falls below threshold level, the portion of the award that is dependent on the individual objectives goal will not be paid.

-Each participant's total award under the STIP with respect to a performance period will be stated as a percentage of the participant's annual base salary determined as of the first day of that performance period, which percentage will depend upon the participant's position and the degree of achievement of threshold, target, and high performance goals for the performance period which, except as otherwise determined by the Compensation Committee, will be as set forth in the table below:
+Each participant's total award opportunity under the STIP with respect to a performance period is stated as a percentage of the participant's annual base salary determined as of the first day of that performance period.
+For 2022, those percentages are as set forth below:

 Threshold Target High

-President and Chief Executive Officer 63% 125% 188%
+Paul T. McDermott 63% 125% 188%

-Executive Vice President 48% 93% 160%
+Stephen E. Riffee 48% 93% 160%

-Senior Vice President 35% 65% 115%
+Susan L. Gerock 35% 65% 115%